FIRST-Tech-Challenge/FtcRobotController/README.md

 * Allows disabling bluetooth radio from inspection screen
 * Improves warning messages when I2C devices are not responding
 * Adds support for controlling the RGB LED present on PS4/Etpark gamepads from OpModes
 * Removes legacy Pushbot references from OpMode samples.
-Renames "Pushbot" samples to "Robot".
+Renames "Pushbot" samples to "org.firstinspires.ftc.teamcode.Robot".
 Motor directions reversed to be compatible with "direct Drive" drive train.

 ### Bug fixes
 * Fixes [issue #316](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/316) (MatrixF.inverted() returned an incorrectly-sized matrix for 1x1 and 2x2 matrixes).
-* Self inspect now allows for Driver Station and Robot Controller compatibility between point releases.
+* Self inspect now allows for Driver Station and org.firstinspires.ftc.teamcode.Robot Controller compatibility between point releases.
 * Fixes bug where if the same `RumbleEffect` object instance was queued for multiple gamepads, it could happen that both rumble commands would be sent to just one gamepad.
 * Fixes bug in Driver Station where on the Driver Hub, if Advanced Gamepad Features was disabled and